 Dortmund, who have claimed 13 of the 15 available points at home in the Bundesliga this season, are 16/5 to win on Saturday, although they have not beaten Bayern at Signal Iduna Park since November 2018.

-As of April 2022, Borussia Dortmund and Bayern Munich have played one another 126 times in league and cup competitions, having locked horns for the first time in the 1965/66 season with Dortmund winning the first meeting 2-0.
+As of October 2023, Borussia Dortmund and Bayern Munich have played one another 133 times in league and cup competitions, having locked horns for the first time in the 1965/66 season when Dortmund won the first meeting 2-0.

 On the way to only their second ever Bundesliga title, Bayern Munich thumped Borussia Dortmund 11-1 at the Grünwalder Stadion in November 1971.

 That contributed to a tally of 101 goals for champions Bayern that season, whilst Dortmund finished 17th in the standings and were relegated.